These step-by-step instructions and images were syndicated from Chris Fry. Check out more of his creations on Instructables.

 I cut the feet to 400mm, then marked out the hole for the Mortise and Tenon, and drilled holes so I could cut out the mortise with a jigsaw.
 Using the bench sander, I gave the ends a 45-degree angle so they look nicer.

-Give the whole thing a couple of coats of varnish and the main game board is done.
+Give the whole thing giant Connect Four board a couple of coats of varnish and the main game board was done.